 Sandwiches and cakes appeared from the kitchen, and quickly disappeared.
 Late afternoon began to fade into dusk.
 Pete and I weren’t the only ones exchanging glances, when the main lights flickered, then stayed on.
 Everyone in the lounge cheered.

 The cruise director came back on.
 Dinner would have to be delayed because of the outage, but meals would be served in the restaurant at 8:30pm.
 Pete and I passed.
 We’d managed enough finger food (and drinks) to get us well and truly by.
 But I was told later that 80%+ of the guests turned up in the dining rooms for dinner.
 This, of course, put even more pressure on the hard-working staff.
-Despite the delays, they would still have to get everybody fed, the dining room cleared and dishes washed, and still be up for breakfast service at the usual time.
+Despite the delays, they would still have to get everybody fed, the dining room cleared and dishes washed, and then be up for breakfast service at the usual time.

 Next morning, we weren’t at all surprised to find the ship tied up in the more industrial parts of town so the crew could properly fix whatever the problem had been.
 We had no doubt that whatever they’d done the previous evening had been a temporary band-aid which had to be put right.
 Still, the incident reinforced our existing impression that the ship was tired.
 Amaverde was launched in 2011, several years earlier than Amavenita (which we sailed on in 2015).
 She was beginning to show her age, not least in some of the nasty smells we noticed around the foyer area from time to time.

 Never mind.
 Onwards and upwards, as they say.
-We’d made it to Wurzburg, where half the guests went off to Rothenburg and the rest of us took a look at the Prine/Bishop’s Residency.
+We’d made it to Wurzburg, where half the guests went off to Rothenburg and the rest of us took a look at the Prince/Bishop’s Residency.
 It’s the usual over the top, opulent decoration in the rococo style, with beautiful stucco work and some amazing frescoes.
-Unfortunately, photography were not allowed.
+Unfortunately, photography was not allowed.
 Although it’s a pain, I can understand the reasoning.
 The building housed a number of beautiful tapestries which would be damaged by the light of thousands of flashes.
 In this age of the mobile device-with-camera, many people wouldn’t know how to turn off the flash, and too many don’t care.
 However, there’s an informative website, so you can take a tour in pictures, at least.
 The building also has a beautiful garden, and photos were allowed there.

 Like all these towns, Wurzburg has an old town and an old bridge, worthy of photos.
 The forbidding walls of the Marienberg Fortress loom over the river.
 We considered taking a walk up there, but thought better of it.
 We’re not as young as we used to be.